LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Experiments

 \subsection{Efficiency Analysis}

 To verify the scalability of LazyGNN, we provide empirical efficient analysis compared with state-of-art end-to-end trainable and scalable GNNs such as GNNAutoScale (GAS) since it has been shown to be the most efficient algorithm for training large-scale GNNs~\cite{fey2021gnnautoscale}.
 Specifically, we measure the memory usage and running time for the training on ogbn-products dataset using the same batch size.
-We run GAS using the authors' code which stores the feature embedding for each layer in CPU memory.
+We run GAS using the authors' code which stores the feature embedding for each layer in CPU memory by default since it requires large memory for embedding storage.
+We also re-implement GAS by storing all memory on the GPU for a better comparison.
 For LazyGNN, the memory for storing two small tensors (i.e., feature and gradient) is required.
-Although the storage memory for LazyGNN can easily fit into the GPU, we measure the running time for two cases depending on whether the storage is on CPU or GPU memory.
+Furthermore, we measure the running time of all models for two cases depending on whether the storage is on CPU or GPU memory.
 Note that all methods use similar number of training epochs as will be verified in Section~\ref{sec:ablation}, so we compare them using the running time per epoch.
 For GAS baselines, we use the architecture that can reach the best performance.

-From the measurements summarized in Table~\ref{tab:memory}, we can make the following observations: (1) LazyGNN (GPU) has a much shorter running time (7.7s) per epoch compared with all baselines; GAS becomes much slower due to the memory movement between GPU and CPU.
-(2) LazyGNN (GPU+CPU) is faster than APPNP (GAS) because APPNP requires more data movement for feature propagation.
+From the measurements summarized in Table~\ref{tab:memory}, we can make the following observations: \begin{itemize}[leftmargin=0.15in] \item LazyGNN (GPU) has a much shorter running time (7.7s) per epoch compared with all baselines.
+All methods become much slower if the memory needs to be moved between GPU and CPU.

+\item LazyGNN only requires small memory space and only 878 MB of additional storage is required to store two small tensors for feature and gradient regardless of the number of layers.
+In contrast, GAS requires large memory storage due to the feature storage for each layer.
+This verifies that LazyGNN is memory efficient.

+\item LazyGNN (GPU+CPU) is faster than APPNP (GAS) because APPNP requires more data movement for feature propagation.
 This further verifies the computation and memory efficiency of LazyGNN.

-(3) LazyGNN is memory efficient since only 878 MB additional storage is required to store two small tensors for feature and gradient regardless of the number of layers.
-In contrast, GAS requires large memory storage due to the feature storage for each layer.
-These observations verify that LazyGNN is efficient in memory and computation.
+An even better running time of LazyGNN is expected if the data movement is optimized as the implementation in GAS using asynchronous calls, but we leave it as a future work. \end{itemize}